Save on pet insurance for your pet

 As well as examining the dog and feeling their abdomen, the vet will send a fecal sample for analysis.
 This identifies if worm eggs or larvae are present and of what species.

 For more information on each of the conditions above, follow the links.
-You can also ask the advice of our in-house vet.
+If you have concerns, contact your vet as well.